akashynwa/Generating-charts-from-API-data/README.md

 ### python_repos.py

-- Created tests or python_repos.py to check if the response was successful
+- Created tests for python_repos.py to check if the response was successful